Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 Take a Song and Humor Break

-Listening to calm music and laughing out loud can help reduce cortisol, the stress hormone, and ultimately help to lower blood pressure.
+When you’re feeling stressed, nervous or just can’t sit still, doing something as simple as listening to calm music and laughing out loud can help reduce cortisol, the stress hormone, and ultimately help to lower blood pressure.
 Laughing also gives you a refreshing dose of endorphins.
-Take five when stress is getting to you so you can listen to soothing music or sounds, and then follow up with a quick dose of your favorite comedian or a funny viral video.
+Take five when stress is getting to you so you can listen to soothing music or white noise sounds, then follow up with a quick dose of your favorite comedian or a funny viral video.
 Whatever music and laughter combo you choose, you will feel calmer and more energized when you get back to work.